 Strictly speaking, a monolith has a firm, wide, base, while a totem pole will be fixed to the ground with two poles and a gap in between them.
 Understandably people don't take time to inspect the base of the sign, so 'totem pole' and 'monolith' are often used interchangeably.

 A goal post is a very tall totem pole: a big, wide sign tall enough for people to walk between the legs.
-Moto introduced them nationwide as part of their branding strategy in 2001, but found they weren't getting much use and have started removing them.
+Its large size means it can display promotions, and helps highlight to pedestrians where the entrance is.